-- Research in which the only foreseeable risk is one of discomfort or inconvenience. - The potential risk that would be experienced by the participant by taking part in the research activity (by way of surveys, interview or activity) is not greater than what they would be exposed to in their daily lives, e.g. the questions asked during the interview will not require the participant to reflect on traumatic or negative experiences that would increase the risk of discomfort, emotional distress or harm OR ask them to divulge personal/sensitive information and experiences they would not normally share with a stranger. - Research in which the investigation of largely uncontroversial topics is undertaken through interviews, surveys and observation. - The participants are adults and not considered to be a vulnerable research population.
-Children are generally considered to be a vulnerable research population; however, this rule is not absolute and certain projects involving children may also be considered 'low risk'. - The research will collect information that would generally be regarded as non-sensitive, such as opinion rather than personal information. - The information can generally be collected anonymously.
+- The information can generally be collected anonymously, or the information can be collected without personal identifiers.
 Please note the following: "A respondent may be considered anonymous when the researcher cannot identify a given response with a given respondent.
 This means an interview-survey respondent can never be considered anonymous, since an interviewer collects the information from an identifiable respondent.
 An example of anonymity would be the mail survey in which no identification numbers are put on the questionnaires before their return to the research office".
 (Babbie & Mouton, 2001) - A study of a social setting, a network, a set of activities, etc. that are not controversial and involve ethnographic methods (participant observation and interviews).
 A study of informal trade or of public life in a tourist destination could be examples.
 Much of the knowledge is of a public nature.
 (Sociology and Social Anthropology) - Post-hoc analysis of large sample of student essays/exam papers where anonymity of students is assured; much standard socio-economic survey and interviewing work where standard protocols re informed consent, voluntary withdrawal and confidentiality are in place.
-(Sociology and Social Anthropology) - Low risk research is research in which the investigation of largely uncontroversial topics is undertaken through interviews, surveys and participant observation.
+(Sociology and Social Anthropology)'. - Low risk research is research in which the investigation of largely uncontroversial topics is undertaken through interviews, surveys and participant observation.
 The participants in such research are typically adults or children who are unremarkable in terms of their social status, health status and/or development.
 As such, there is the little potential for discomfort or inconvenience on the part of participants; where such potential does exist, the predicted discomfort or inconvenience would be minor.
 (Department of General Linguistics).